gajus/slonik/.README/RUNTIME_VALIDATION.md

 In the context of the network overhead, validation accounts for a tiny amount of the total execution time.

-Just to give an idea, in our sample of data, it takes ~3ms to validate 1,000 rows and ~25ms to validate 100,000 rows.
+Just to give an idea, in our sample of data, it takes sub 0.1ms to validate 1 row, ~3ms to validate 1,000 and ~25ms to validate 100,000 rows.

 ### Unknown keys